 Memantine: The NMDA (N-methyl-D-aspartate) receptor which is responsible for the cognitive symptoms is blocked by memantine.
 It is important to realize that memantine neither prevents nor slows down the course of the disease.
 When combined with donepezil, memantine is more effective in treating moderate-to-severe VD than mild VD.
 The drawbacks are side effects which include headaches, dizziness, constipation, and high blood pressure.

 Apart from the above drugs, anti-hypertensive, anti-diabetic, anti-lipidemic drugs, and anti-coagulant drugs can be used to control the risk factors associated with this disease.
-With all these treatment methods, VD can be reduced to an extent, but cannot be completely cured.
+With all these treatment methods, vascular dementia can be reduced to an extent, but cannot be completely cured.
 Adapting a healthy lifestyle helps in the prevention of the disease to a larger extent.